IzatheWriter/Beginner-Baker-s-Guide/Chocolate Muffins Recipe.md

 1. Take one large bowl.
 Sift flour, icing sugar, cocoa and soda (or baking powder).
 Add a pinch of salt.
 2. Use the table spoon to mix all dry ingredients.
 Put the bowl aside.
 3. Take the saucepan (or a small pot) and put in the butter.
-4. Melt the butter into liquid but stir it all the time with a spoon so it doesn’t burn.
+4. Melt the butter into liquid, but stir it all the time with a spoon so it doesn’t burn.
 When the butter is melted, put it aside to cool down.
 5. Take the second large bowl.
 Crack in eggs, add in yoghurt and pour in cooled down melted butter.
 6. Use the mixer to combine all ingredients.
 (Note: if you don't have a mixer you can use a table spoon.)
 7. Take the first bowl with dry ingredients and add them gradually to mix in with the wet ingredients.